soloCoder2003/Regencore/README.md

-NextCell
+RegenCore
-NextCell is a lightweight demo platform designed to identify second-life applications for used EV batteries.
+RegenCore is a lightweight demo platform designed to identify second-life applications for used EV batteries.
 It serves as a matchmaking tool to connect EV battery owners with sustainable reuse opportunities based on battery health and geographic location.

-🌱 Sustainable Engineering Domain: Waste Management & Eco Awareness As part of a sustainable engineering initiative, NextCell addresses two critical areas:
+🌱 Sustainable Engineering Domain: Waste Management & Eco Awareness As part of a sustainable engineering initiative, RegenCore addresses two critical areas:

 Waste Management

 Eco Awareness

 With the rapid rise in electric vehicle (EV) adoption, millions of lithium-ion batteries are being retired despite having 60–80% of their usable capacity left.
 These partially viable batteries often end up in landfills, contributing to electronic waste and environmental hazards.
-NextCell intervenes at this point of disposal, offering a second life to such batteries and diverting them from the waste stream.
+RegenCore intervenes at this point of disposal, offering a second life to such batteries and diverting them from the waste stream.

 🔄 Relevance to Waste Management
-Reduces E-Waste: By facilitating reuse, NextCell helps lower the volume of high-impact electronic waste entering the environment.
+Reduces E-Waste: By facilitating reuse, RegenCore helps lower the volume of high-impact electronic waste entering the environment.

 Resource Optimization: Extracting maximum utility from a battery before recycling conserves raw materials and reduces demand for new manufacturing.